If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 The amount of maternity benefit you receive will depend on things like your salary, your contributions and which part of Spain you live in.
 Explains Michelle: “It depends on your company whether you’ll receive 100% of your salary or not.
 Also, in Madrid, you’re entitled to an economic stipend of €100 a month if you’re a working mother.”

 Additional support for mothers

 Extended maternity leave is also available for women who cannot perform their job because it puts their pregnancy at risk.
 Extended benefits are also offered to breastfeeding mothers if their job prevents them to nurse.
 After birth, breastfeeding mothers are eligible for two paid, half-hour daily breaks to either feed or express milk.
 Both are available through social security.

 Support for mothers after birth or adoption is slightly limited in Spain.
 Women often rely on strong family networks.
 You can, however, always visit the midwife at your local health center for help or questions, or visit a pediatrician.
 In some popular expat areas, you can also find English-speaking mothers groups and midwives for support.
 However, most women go back to work immediately after the 16 weeks, which means mother and baby groups are less common.
 Thus, the standard option for daycare is the nursery (guarderia), which often takes children from a few months old and upward.

 Child benefits in Spain

-If your yearly income does not exceed €11,605.77 (or €17,467.40 if you have a large family of at least three dependent children), you can apply for benefits currently set at €291 a year per child until the children turn 18.
+In case your yearly income does not exceed €11,605.77 (or €17,467.40 if you have a large family of at least three dependent children), you can apply for benefits currently set at €291 a year per child until the children turn 18.
 If you have children with disabilities, benefits are awarded of between €1,000 to €6,658.80 per year, depending on the severity of the disability.